9 Ways To Celebrate Elvis’ 84th Birthday

 3. Say Happy Birthday “In Person” during free walk-up times

 You can visit the Meditation Garden at Graceland for free every morning from 7:30 a.m. to 8:30 a.m.
-This week, there are also two free night-time walk-up opportunities: from 6 p.m. to 8 p.m.
-January 7th and 8th.
+There are also a few night-time walk-up opportunities: from 6 p.m. to 8 p.m.
+January 5, 6, and 8.

 4. Listen to Elvis/Elvis-inspired Music